jonathanschilling/abscab/README.md

 for the normalized radial and normalized vertical coordinates of the evaluation location, respectively.

+Inside these routines, appropriate special-case formulations are used for given normalized coorinates of the evaluation location in order to maximize accuracy of the results.

 #### Straight Wire Segment
 The normalization factor used for the evaluation location in this case is the length `L` of wire segment.